Blood transfusion: Blood banks in WWI

-The First World War (1914-1918) acted as a catalyst for the rapid development of blood banks and transfusion techniques.
+Another discovery of Rous and Turner was the most critical step in the safety of blood transfusion.
+Rous was well aware that Landsteiner's concept of blood types had not yet found practical value, as he remarked: "The fate of Landsteiner's effort to call attention to the practical bearing of the group differences in human bloods provides an exquisite instance of knowledge marking time on technique.
+Transfusion was still not done because (until at least 1915), the risk of clotting was too great."
+In June 1915, they made a crucial report in the Journal of the American Medical Association that agglutination could be avoided if the blood samples of the donor and recipient were tested before.
+Which they called a rapid and simple method for testing blood compatibility, sodium citrate was used to dilute the blood samples, and after mixing the recipient's and donor's blood in 9:1 and 1:1 parts, blood would either clump or remain watery after 15 minutes.
+According to their advice, blood without clumping "should always be chosen if possible."

 Canadian doctor and Lieutenant Lawrence Bruce Robertson became instrumental in persuading the Royal Army Medical Corps to adopt the use of blood transfusion at the Casualty Clearing Stations for the wounded.
 In October 1915, Robertson performed his first wartime transfusion with a syringe to a patient who had multiple shrapnel wounds.
 He followed this up with four subsequent transfusions in the following months, and his success was reported to Sir Walter Morley Fletcher, director of the Medical Research Committee.

-Robertson published his findings in the British Medical Journal in 1916 and, with the help of a few like-minded individuals (including the eminent physician Edward William Archibald (1872–1945), who introduced the citrate anticoagulant method), was able to persuade the British authorities of the merits of blood transfusion.
+Robertson published his findings in the British Medical Journal in 1916 and, with the help of a few like-minded individuals (including the eminent physician Edward William Archibald), was able to persuade the British authorities of the merits of blood transfusion.
 Robertson went on to establish the first blood-transfusion apparatus at a Casualty Clearing Station on the Western Front in the spring of 1917.
+Robertson did not test crossmatching so that one died of hemolysis in his 1916 transfusion, and three in 1917.